Group invariants for Feynman diagrams: Symmetries of Feynman diagrams

 A nice example is the $ l-loop $ {\it banana graph} shown in Fig. \ref{fig-banana}.

-This graph has full permutation symmetry in all the internal lines, so the symmetry group is $S_{l+1}$, and its graph polynomials must be symmetric functions of $x_1,\ldots, x_{l+1}$.
+When all the masses $M_i$ are equal, this graph has full permutation symmetry in all the internal lines, so the symmetry group is $S_{l+1}$, and its graph polynomials must be symmetric functions of $x_1,\ldots, x_{l+1}$.
 As is well-known, this implies that they can be rewritten as polynomials in the {\it elementary symmetric polynomials} $ S_1,\ldots,S_n$.

 Perhaps less known is that this generalizes to the case of a general symmetry group as follows \cite{sturm-book}:

 {\bf Theorem 1}: Let $G$ be a finite group and let $\Gamma$ be an $n-$dimensional (real) representation. \begin{enumerate} \item There exist $n= \dim (\Gamma)$ algebraically invariant polynomials $P_1,\cdots, P_n$, called the {\it primitive invariants}, such that the Jacobian $\frac {\partial (P_1,\ldots,P_n)}{\partial(x_1,\ldots,x_n)} \ne 0$.